-Subject Area CUSD Requirements University of California (UC) and California State University (CSU) NCAA Requirements A History/Social Science World History P US History P Govt P/Econ P 2 years of history, inc U.S. history OR one history and one seme Govt, Al CSU: 1 yr. of history/social science from either the "a" or "g" subject area semester of US ester of American 2 years of college prep Social Science В English 4 years of English 4 years of college prep English 4 years of college prep English (3 years for Division II) C Math Math 1 P Math 2 P or Foundations of Math 2 3 years of mathematics (4 years recommended) Math 1 P, Math 2 P, and Math 3 P 3 years of college prep Math must be Math 1 P or higher (2 years for Division II) D Science 1 year of Life Science 1 year of Physical Science 2 years of laboratory science: Biology P, Chemistry P, or Physics P (3 years or more recommended) 2 years of college prep Natural/Physical Science (1 year must be a Lab Science) E Language Other Than English (LOTE) 2 years of ANY combination of 2 years of the same Language Other Than English (LOTE) (3 years or more recommended) 1 additional year of college prep English, Math, or Natural/Physical Science (3 additional for Division II) F Visual and Performing Art (VPA) Language Other Than English (LOTE), Visual and Performing Art, and/or Career 1 year of an approved college prep visual and performing art Make an appointment with your counselor if NCAA applies to you!
-G Electives Technical course 1 year of an elective chosen from any area on approved a-g course list 4 years of additional college prep courses from Social Science, English, Math, Natural/Physical Science, or Language Other Than English (LOTE).
-(Both Division 1 & Division 2) 1 PE 4 years of PE Check Clovis High NCAA approved courses and 2 Health 1 Semester eligibility at www.eligibilitycenter.org 3 Minimum GPA CSU: 3.0 Recommended Higher GPA, lower SAT/ACT score needed CSU/UC GPA Includes all grade summer before 10th through UC: 3.0 Competitive GPA is much higher searned in "a-g" courses summer following 11th.
-2.3 minimum GPA Grades lock end of second semester of junior year 4 Other 230 Credits Must take SAT/ACT no later than December of senior year.
-CSU: SAT (essay not required) or ACT (writing portion not required).
-UC: SAT with essay or ACT plus writing Eligibility Index is a formula that combines grades earned in A-G courses with SAT/ACT scores to establish basic eligibility for the CSU system.
-Must also meet Division & II Sliding Scale Index.
+Subject Area Requirements CUSD Requirements University of Calif California State U NCAA Requirements A History/Social Science World History P US History P Govt P/Econ P 2 years of history, inc U.S. history OR one history and one sem Govt, Al CSU: 1 yr. of history/social science from either the "a" or "g" subject area semester of US ester of American 2 years of college prep Social Science B English 4 years of English 4 years of college e prep English 4 years of college prep English (3 years for Division II) C Math Math 1 P Math 2 P or Foundations of Math 2 3 years of mathematics (4 years recommended) Math 1 P, Math 2 P, and Math 3 P 3 years of college prep Math must be Math 1 P or higher (2 years for Division II) D Science 1 year of Life Science 1 year of Physical Science 2 years of laboratory science: Biology P, Chemistry P, or Physics P (3 years or more recommended) 2 years of college prep Natural/Physical Science (1 year must be a Lab Science) E Language Other Than English (LOTE) 2 years of the same Than Engli 2 years of ANY (3 years or more combination of h (LOTE) 1 additional year of college prep English, Math, or Natural/Physical Science (3 additional for Division II) F Visual and Performing Art (VPA) Language Other Than English (LOTE), Visual and Performing Art, and/or Career 1 year of an approv visual and per Make an appointment with your counselor if NCAA applies to you G Electives Technical course 1 year of an elective chosen from any area on approved a-g course list 4 years of additional college prep courses from Social Science, English, Math, Natural/Physical Science, or Language Other Than English (LOTE).
+(Both Division 1 & Division 2) Check Clovis High NCAA 1 PE 4 years of PE 2 Health 1 Semester approved courses and eligibility at www.eligibilitycenter.org 3 Minimum GPA CSU: 3.0 Recommended Higher GPA, lower SAT/ACT score needed CSU/UC GPA includes all grade summer before 10th through UC: 3.0 Competitive GPA is much higher as earned in "a-g" courses summer following 11th.
+2.3 minimum GPA Grades lock end of second semester of junior year 4 Other 230 Credits Must take SAT/ACT December of s CSU: SAT (essay not (writing portion r UC: SAT with essay o Eligibility Index Is combines grades ear with SAT/ACT scores eligibility for the enior year. required) or ACT not required). r ACT plus writing a formula that ned in A-G courses to establish basic Must also meet Division & II Sliding Scale Index.
 For Division I, 10 core courses must be completed before the start of 7th semester.
-You must still meet the minimum admission requirements for the college as well as for NCAA.
+You must st meet the minimum admission requirements for the college as well a for NCAA.